nicolenwd/wheregotcovid/README.md

 Nicole Neo, [nicolenwd](https://github.com/nicolenwd)

 ## License
-wheregotcovid is released under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+wheregotcovid is released under the MIT License - see the [LICENSE](LICENSE) file for details.